These fitting instructions should be followed in gallery order and not rushed.

 Due to the newness of the new header rubber supplied with the hardtop, any tight fit may put extra drag on the door glass and window motor when the glass is raised and lowered.

-The new header rubber supplied with the hardtop can be lubricated periodically with trim sheen or furniture polish to allow the door glass to travel over it smoothly until its newness wears off.
+The new header rubber supplied with the hardtop can be lubricated periodically with silicone spray, trim sheen or furniture polish to reduce the 'grab' of the rubber and allow the door glass to glide over it smoothly.

 3. Polished aluminium door frame –